Progress report 2022

 Nilörn has had good development over the last 10 years and is now focusing its efforts to take the company to the next level.
 This means creating even more structure when it comes to sourcing, CSR, IT-support systems and sales.
 The goal is to achieve good synergy, through being an international group and, at the same time, being flexible and close to our clients.
 The best of both worlds.

-- Does this product serve its purpose?
-Is it functional?
+- Does the product serve its purpose and is it functional?

-- Is the material suitable for this product?
+- Is the material suitable for the product?

 - Will it age with beauty?

 Nilorn combines its own production with external suppliers that manufacture and deliver key components of our offer.
 As a result, we can be more flexible and adapt to various locations, which represents a strong value-added for our clients.
 But this also comes with the responsibility to closely collaborate with our partners in order to ensure responsible business practices, including adequate labour conditions and respect for human rights.
 During 2021 we manage to have few disruptions in our supply due to our presence in many countries.

 In 2021 we continued to include more external production units in our work with the Higg Facility Environmental Module (FEM) and took the next step towards external verification of our self-assessment in Nilorn Bangladesh, Nilorn East Asia and Nilorn Turkey.
 We also implemented the Higg Facility Social & Labour Module (FSLM) in our Nilorn production units in Hong Kong, Bangladesh and Turkey.
 This FSML module measures the social impact of manufacturing across areas such as wages, working hours, health and safety, and employee treatment.

 Nilorn is an A/B member of SEDEX, In 2021 we managed to engage more of our external supply chain in Sedex and more than 87% of our buying volume is 3rd part audited.